katrinleinweber/v0dro.github.io/source/_posts/2016-08-05-searching-for-graduate-degree-courses-in-usa-and-japan.markdown

 Here's the [admissions page of the dept. of computer science](http://informatik.jku.at/teaching/prospective/en/admissions.html).
 Here's [more info](http://www.jku.at/content/e262/e244/e167855/e167857) on admissions.
 [This is a PDF](http://informatik.jku.at/teaching/curricula/2013/CS_Master_Guide.pdf) on the Computer Science degree.

 The [System Software group](http://www.ssw.uni-linz.ac.at/) looks nice.

+#### 25 December 2016

+Checking out the [Computer Science](http://catalog.uic.edu/gcat/colleges-schools/engineering/cs/) program at UIC and that at [University of Houston](http://www.uh.edu/nsm/computer-science/graduate/programs/).

+This is [UICs website](https://www.cs.uic.edu/).
+This is the [detailed PDF](https://www.cs.uic.edu/~grad/2015_Graduate_Program_Requirements.pdf) of the MS in CS requirements.